Locations:

 You can also make small changes in your day-to-day life, like:

-• Adjusting your diet.
-Incorporating certain foods into your meals may help extinguish those rushes of heat.
-Plus, what you don’t eat is just as important; cutting out spicy foods, sauces and spices is a good way to avoid triggering a hot flash.
+• Adjusting your diet: Incorporating certain foods into your meals may help extinguish those rushes of heat.
+And what you don’t eat is just as important; try cutting out spicy foods, sauces and caffeine to see if it will help avoid triggering hot flashes.

-• Lowering room temperature.
-Bring that thermostat down!
-If your house is feeling too warm, adjust the temperature to help avoid hot flashes or lessen their fiery blow.
-A cooling fan by your desk, couch or bed can also help.
+• Lowering the temperature: Bring down that thermostat!
+If your house is feeling too warm, adjust it to help avoid hot flashes or lessen their fiery impact.
+A cooling fan by your desk, couch or bed (or all three) can also help.

-• Avoiding exercising in the heat.
-You might want to table that hot yoga class.
-If you’re experiencing repeated hot flashes, you don’t want to do exercise in a hot room or outdoors when the sun is beating down.
+• Avoiding exercising in the heat: Take a pass on that hot yoga class.
+If you’re experiencing repeated hot flashes, it’s best not to exercise in a hot room or outdoors under the hot sun.

 Whether your anxiety is causing your menopausal hot flashes to flare up or it’s the other way around, there are ways to cope with both.
-Use tactics to manage your hot flashes while also addressing your anxiety to see the best results.
+For the best results, use tactics to manage your hot flashes while also addressing your anxiety — and don’t be afraid to seek professional help for either or both of these issues.
+Relief is possible, and you deserve it.

 Learn more about our editorial process.